Savoury Sourdough Breakfast Muffins: Meal Prep Friendly

 5. Once the pumpkin is cooked, place it in the mixture along with the diced / crumbed fetta.
 Fold gently to combine, trying not to break up the pumpkin.

-6. Spoon and bake: Spoon the batter into the prepared muffin cases, remembering to leave a bit of space for the muffins to rise.
+6. Spoon the batter into the prepared muffin cases, remembering to leave a bit of space for the muffins to rise.
 Finish by sprinkling each muffin with pepita seeds.

 7. Bake for 20-25 minutes or until golden brown and a skewer inserted comes out clean.
 Note that the pumpkin and fetta will be wet, you just don’t want wet muffin mixture.